ashleve/lightning-hydra-template/README.md

 ├── notebooks               <- Jupyter notebooks
 │
 ├── tests                   <- Tests of any kind
-│   ├── smoke_tests.sh          <- A couple of quick experiments to test if your model │   │                              doesn't crash under different training conditions │   └── ...
 │
 ├── src
 │   ├── architectures           <- PyTorch model architectures